Aanchal2004/Stable-diffusion-implementation/README.md

 9. **model_converter.py**: This script provides utilities for converting models between different formats or frameworks, facilitating interoperability and deployment in various environments.

+## Download weights and tokenizer files for complete implementation:

+1. Download `vocab.json` and `merges.txt` from https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main/tokenizer and save them in the `data` folder
+2. Download `v1-5-pruned-emaonly.ckpt` from https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main and save it in the `data` folder

 10. **model_loader.py**: The model loader module handles loading pre-trained models and initializing them for inference or fine-tuning.
 It ensures consistency and reproducibility across different experiments or deployments.

 11. **pipeline.py**: The pipeline module orchestrates the entire text-to-image or image-to-image conversion process, from input preprocessing to output generation.
 It may include functions for data loading, conditioning, sampling, and evaluation.